mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 Locks the ADG object with the specified share type and wait option.

+#### Remarks
+This method is used to apply a lock of the specified type to the ADG object.
+The ShareType parameter specifies the type of lock to apply, which can be read, write, or other types of locks.
+The WaitOption parameter specifies what to do if the lock cannot be immediately acquired, such as waiting for the lock to become available or throwing an exception.

 ```cs
 void Lock(ShareTypes ShareType, WaitOptions WaitOption, short WaitTime)
 ```